-Katrina looked absolutely stunning and has to be one of the most chilled-out brides I’ve ever met, totally unflappable and savouring every moment of the morning – not even worrying in the slightest when we left the house for the thirty minute drive to Kensington only ten minutes before the service was due to start!
-I’m one of those people who hates being late, but Katrina’s relaxed attitude must have been catching, as I just went with the flow and enjoyed the slight drama of going through London wondering whether we’d be in time for the service!
+Katrina looked absolutely stunning in her beautiful dress.
+She also has to be one of the most chilled-out brides I’ve ever met.
+Similarly she was totally unflappable and savoured every moment of the morning.
+She certainly worry when we left the house for the ceremony rather late.
+We began the thirty minute drive to Kensington ten minutes before the service was due to start!
+Anyone who knows me knows I hate being late!
+But Katrina’s relaxed attitude must have been catching.
+I found myself just going with the flow.
+I even enjoyed the slight drama of going through London wondering whether we’d be in time for the service!

 First of all we had the wonderful service at the Saint Yeghiche Armenian Church in London’s South Kensington.
 Then followed a fabulous reception at the stunning Wokefield Park, Reading.
 There were so many highlights for me on the day it’s difficult to single any out.
 One of them just has to be the fantastic Armenian dancing.
 It began before the wedding breakfast, and carried on between every course of the meal.
 And of course it continued late into the night!
 Certainly the rhythm of the Armenian band was so infectious it was impossible for anyone not to join in the fun.